khaledalmaarii/HackTricks-wiki/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-fs-tricks/README.md

 To replicate this we first need to get the correct acl string:

+### **com.apple.acl.text xattr + AppleDouble**

+**AppleDouble** file format copies a file including its ACEs.

+In the [**source code**](https://opensource.apple.com/source/Libc/Libc-391/darwin/copyfile.c.auto.html) it's possible to see that the ACL text representation stored inside the xattr called **`com.apple.acl.text`**  is going to be set as ACL in the decompressed file.
+So, if you compressed an application into a zip file with **AppleDouble** file format with an ACL that prevents other xattrs to be written to it... the quarantine xattr wasn't set into de application:

+Check the [**original report**](https://www.microsoft.com/en-us/security/blog/2022/12/19/gatekeepers-achilles-heel-unearthing-a-macos-vulnerability/) for more information.

+To replicate this we first need to get the correct acl string:
 ```bash
 # Everything will be happening here
 mkdir /tmp/temp_xattrs